-16 Audiobooks With Sexy Narrators Just In Time For Valentine’s Day
+16 Sexy Audiobook Narrators For Valentine’s Day

 Whether you’re single or in a relationship, Valentine’s Day can be pretty stressful.
 If you’re single, it can feel like the world is shaming you; if you’re coupled up, it can feel like an awful lot of pressure.
 Either way, the restaurants are all booked up, everything’s made of chocolate, and they won’t stop playing When Harry Met Sally on every channel.
 (Wait, is this supposed to be a bad thing?)

 So if the stress of organizing a romantic date is bringing you down, I’ve got a way better idea.
 It’s more exciting, it’s sexier, and it’s way more self-indulgent than anything you might do on your V-day date.
 And it involves books.
 That’s right, all you need for the loveliest Valentine’s night of your life is an audiobook to fall in love with.

 And we have got you covered.
 We’ve teamed up with Audible to find the sexiest, smoothest, most swoon-worthy voices in their library, and we’ve found hours and hours of seductive narration to keep stars in your eyes all evening.
 These Valentine’s dates are hot; they don’t require any frantic last-minute Tinder swiping; and best of all, none of them will suggest you share a bowl of spaghetti under the misguided notion that it would be romantic.

 1. David Copperfield by Charles Dickens, read by Richard Armitage